Loading...

 • If we have to make a thing, it's because we have no choice, and if we do have to make it, we're not happy about it.

 • The project is mostly feature complete and not making major changes.
 Not quite "maintenance mode" but also not significantly adding code.
+We front load saying "No" to keep the project lean.

 • We want to give people what they want with a focus on sustainability and maintenance, more like "My expert linux friend set up my Fedora for me" than a fork or derivative.